 There has been an intense increase in the volume of cyberattack attempts since the COVID-19 pandemic began.
 While these scams are nothing new, the way they are presented, deployed, and the consequences they have for employers and employees are constantly changing.
-Dedicated to bringing you the most updated information in these uncertain times, we’ve tapped Tetra Defense, M3’s trusted cyber incident response partner, to offer insights into the world of cybersecurity in the COVID-19 era.
+Dedicated to bringing you the most updated information in these uncertain times, we’ve tapped Tetra Defense, M3’s trusted cyber incident response partner, to offer insights into your cybersecurity risk during the COVID-19 era.

 Employers should be aware of their organization’s current cybersecurity policies and procedures, as well as any weak areas that could be impacted by a cyber threat.
 If you would like to dive deeper into your organization’s information security configurations to evaluate your risk of attack, Tetra has developed this free self-assessment: